zomfg/home-assistant-prismatik/README.md

 git clone --branch ha-0.110 --depth 1 https://github.com/zomfg/home-assistant-prismatik.git prismatik
 ```
 or manually download to `/hass/config/custom_components` and rename `home-assistant-prismatik` to `prismatik`

+or add the repo to HACS and install from there

 **HA config**
 ```yaml